namkungchew/SAT-Participation/README.md

 ## Recommendation

 - To maximize use of resources, recommended to increase SAT participation by focusing on making it the test states to use to fulfill federal requirement
-- As there is a trend of more colleges are dispensing with SAT or ACT test as compulsory for college entrance requirement, the population to use SAT for college enrance is in the danger of shrinking over time
+- As there is a trend of more colleges are dispensing with SAT or ACT test as compulsory for college entrance requirement, the population to use SAT for college entrance is in the danger of shrinking over time
 - Its use as a test for the federal requirement is more long term and also the population catchment is much larger
 - State education still need a mandatory test for the federal requirement for ‘No Child Left Behind’.
 Better it be SAT than other test
 - Furthermore, the College Board have tried and tested successful in states like Colorado and Illinois